 The new NASAA Model Rule requires Advisers to establish and maintain a written BCP.
-The BCP, designed for the Adviser's specific business model, including the size of the firm, type(s) of services provided, and the number of office locations, should include provisions that:
+An Adviser's plan should include provisions that:

-- Provide for the protection, back-up and recovery of the Adviser's books and records. - Have a method for communications with customers, employees, and regulators. - Provide for office relocation, if necessary. - Provide for responsible persons to act in the event of death or disability of key personnel. - Contain methods to minimize service interruptions and client harm.
+- Consider the size, number of locations and services provided by the Adviser. - Provide for the protection, back-up and recovery of the Adviser's books and records. - Have a method for communications with customers, employees, and regulators. - Provide for office relocation, if necessary. - Provide for responsible persons to act in the event of death or disability of key personnel. - Contain methods to minimize service interruptions and client harm.